Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 ## The Awakening of Stormrage

-## The Druids Arise

-Next up: a very, *very* iconic character enters the scene.
+Next up: the finale of Reign of Chaos, where allies expected and unexpected enter the scene, and a tree explodes!

 [^ears]: And Tolkien *probably* [didn't picture them](https://middle-earth.xenite.org/do-tolkiens-elves-have-pointy-ears/) with pointy ears; at the very least, this detail is never mentioned in his stories and appears to be a later fan conflation with Victorian elves and fairies.
 There's also a textual instance of [a human](https://tolkiengateway.net/wiki/Nienor) disguising herself as an elf in a traveling company of actual elves, which would be difficult if the two races could be easily distinguished by ear shape.